ymolists/website/src/routes/blog/github-codespaces.md

 <h2>Dev Environment As Code</h2>

-Describing development environments in code has many benefits:
+Describing developer environments in code has many benefits:

 - It eliminates onboarding friction: no matter if you are new to a project, need to go back to an old branch or just picking up development after a few weeks.
 Just go to your project and start coding immediately.